-Applicants to APA-accredited fellowships must also come from an APA-accredited internship program or the equivalent (internship program MUST already be accredited at time of application submission).
+Applicants to APA-accredited Clinical Psychology Program (CPP) and Clinical Neuropsychology Specialty Program (CNSP) fellowships must also come from an APA-accredited internship program or the equivalent (internship program MUST already be accredited at time of application submission).
 [Note: An exception is made only for applicants applying to APA fellowships who are coming from a VHA internship program that is in the process of applying for APA accreditation.
 The programs are acceptable in fulfillment of the internship requirement, provided that such programs were sanctioned by the VHA Central Office Program Director for psychology and the VHA Central Office of Academic Affiliations at the time that the individual was an intern.]

 Citizenship Requirement for Applicants to Government-Funded Fellowships:

 Applicants to NIH- or Government-funded Fellowships must be a citizen or a non-citizen national of the United States or have been lawfully admitted for permanent residence at the time of appointment.
-To assure that this will not be a problem, we expect that Fellows already meet eligibility requirements at the time their applications are submitted.
+To assure that this will not be a problem, we expect that postdoctoral fellows already meet eligibility requirements at the time their applications are submitted.

 A non-citizen national is a person who although not a citizen of the United States, owes permanent allegiance to the U.S. They are generally persons born in lands which are not States, but are under U.S. sovereignty, jurisdiction, or administration, for example American Samoa.
 An individual lawfully admitted for permanent residence must submit a notarized statement upon activation of the award, indicating possession of the alien registration receipt card (I-151 or I-551).